-SCOPE'S unique capability to synchronise and extract counts allows the Metrics Manager to select to 'Snapshot' the Release Model to a separate database enabling counts to be:
+SCOPE's unique capability to synchronise and extract counts allows the Metrics Manager to select to 'Snapshot' the Release Model to a separate database enabling counts to be:

 - Validated before they are merged into the current baseline so as to avoid corrupting the master data repository - Private counts are only provided to other counters on a 'needs to know' basis.
-I.e. it allows the repository manager to keep the project size data of other business areas private and only accessible to the Repository Manager in the master database - Secure Commercially sensitive projects can be counted 'offline' and only if and when they are approved for public knowledge, then they can be merged back into the current baseline
+I.e. it allows the repository manager to keep the project size

+• Secure - Commercially sensitive projects can be counted 'offline' and only if and when they are approved for public knowledge, then they can be merged back into the current baseline